sirhc101/cal2al-datamigration/README.md

 ### How does it work?
 The functionality of the `C/SIDE to AL Migration Toolkit` is based on the classic Upgrade Toolkit from Microsoft.
 As starting point for the migration, all individual tables and/or new fields in standard tables should be available in Microsoft Dynamics NAV 2018 (or newer).

-For example: In general the app tries to move the contact of C/AL table 37, field 50000 into the table extension extending table 37 with field no. 50000.
+For example: In general the app tries to move the content of C/AL table 37, field 50000 into the table extension extending table 37 with field no. 50000.
 If for some reason you were forced to restructure or remove a field you can use some of the Event Publisher, mentioned below.

 #### 1.)
 Backup
 At the beginning the `C/SIDE to AL Data Migration for Dynamics 365 Business Central` app is installed.
 Afterwards the backup process needs to be started to transfer data from the C/SIDE tables to the table id 90000 `Data Migration Buffer`.
 You can start the backup process by clicking the `Step 1 - Backup Data` action in the page `Company Information` page.